 - Strain the stock into another large pot or bowl.
 Rest the large pot or bowl with stock in it in an ice bath, stirring often until cool.
 Transfer the stock to storage containers, leaving about 1/2 –inch of head-room if planning to freeze, and freeze or refrigerate.
 To use this stock in place of broth in a recipe you’ll should add 1/4 teaspoon salt per cup.

-Roasted Garlic Chicken Stock Variation: Place a whole head of garlic on a large sheet of aluminum foil.
+Roasted Garlic Chicken Stock Variation: Place one to two whole head(s) of garlic on a large sheet of aluminum foil.
 Drizzle with 1 teaspoon olive oil.
 Wrap up into a packet and place on the baking sheet with the bones in step 1.
-Unwrap, and add the whole head to the stock with the chicken bones.
+Unwrap, and add the whole head(s) to the stock with the chicken bones.

 Porcini Mushroom Chicken Stock Variation: Soak one half ounce of dried porcini mushrooms in 1 cup hot water for 20 minutes.
 Lift the mushrooms from the water and add to the stock with the vegetables and aromatics in step 5.
 Strain the mushroom water through a coffee filter or cheese cloth.
 Add to the stock.